dnguyenngoc/dnguyenngoc.github.io/content/posts/serving-ml-models-in-production-with-fastapi-and-celery.md

 ---
 title: "Serving ML Models in Production with FastAPI and Celery - [Eng]"
-date: 2022-10-10 22:00:00
+date: 2022-10-10 18:00:00
 draft: false
 aliases:
     - /notes/serving-ml-models-in-production-with-fastapi-and-celery.html
 ---

 ## Overview
 This article talks about how to implement Machine Learning in a real project.
 An example to implement a Machine Learning model using Celery and FastAPI.
 All the code can be found in the archive here.
-[Github](https://github.com/apot-group/ml-models-in-production)
+[Github](https://github.com/apot-group/ml-models-in-production). `Vietnamese version` can be read at [Vie](https://viblo.asia/p/serving-ml-models-in-production-with-fastapi-and-celery-924lJROmlPM).

 In this tutorial we use the object-detection model trained with [Tensorflow](https://github.com/tensorflow/models) base on [Coco Dataset](https://cocodataset.org/#home).
 In general, it is an object recognition model with about 80 classes such as dogs, cats, birds (birds), chickens, ducks ...
 Instructions to train the model are not mentioned in this article.